 4. Big Trouble in Little China (1986)

 B grade or not, this is one of the most entertaining movies I have seen to date, with the most eclectic cast and practical effects.
-There's Cash from Tango and Cash, played by Kurt Russell, Kim Catrall from the current sex and the city series, and Po's dad from Kung-fu Panda, James Hong.
+There's Cash from Tango and Cash, played by Kurt Russell, Kim Cattrall from the relatively new Sex and the City series, and Po's dad from Kung-fu Panda, James Hong.

 That's just the beginning - the plot is outlandish, to say the least, with kidnapping, magic, and great action sequences.
-Very fun and funny.
+It was really fun and funny.

 5. Tremors (1990)